Labour wins Birmingham Erdington by-election as Tory challenge flops

 Paulette Hamilton saw off a limp Tory challenge for the constituency on Thursday night to become the city’s first black MP.

-She succeeds Jack Dromey, who had held the seat since 2010 before he died suddenly at the age of 73.
+She succeeds Jack Dromey, who had held the seat since 2010 before he died suddenly this year at the age of 73.

-Visiting the constancy on Friday Sir Keir told reporters: "Jack would be smiling this morning... looking down seeing that baton being passed to Paulette, a champion of working people for Erdington."
+Visiting the constituency on Friday, Sir Keir told reporters: “Jack would be smiling this morning ... looking down seeing that baton being passed to Paulette, a champion of working people for Erdington.”

-Addressing the victorious candidate he said: "You will be a fantastic champion for them, bringing them what they want most - the security of knowing they've got a champion for them in Parliament, the prosperity that they want for themselves, their businesses, their communities, and the respect that they so richly deserve."
+Addressing the victorious candidate, he said: “You will be a fantastic champion for them, bringing them what they want most – the security of knowing they’ve got a champion for them in parliament; the prosperity that they want for themselves, their businesses, their communities; and the respect that they so richly deserve.”

-Ms Hamilton revealed on Friday how her father had died just days after she was picked as the Labour candidate for the seat.
+Ms Hamilton revealed on Friday that her father had died just days after she was picked as the Labour candidate for the seat.

 In the end she won a convincing victory, albeit on a rock-bottom turnout of 27 per cent – low even for a by-election.

-In third place was Dave Nellist, standing under the left-wing TUSC banner, who won 360 votes.
+In third place was Dave Nellist, standing under the left-wing TUSC (Trade Unionist and Socialist Coalition) banner, who won 360 votes.

 Her 55 per cent of the vote was up on the 50 per cent secured by Labour in the seat at the 2019 election, but did not match the 58 per cent secured in 2017.